Transfer Student Orientation

 Beacon Beginnings: Transfer Student Orientation Information

 The transfer orientation is a one-day program for all new students transferring in credits from another university or returning to school from some time off.
-For transfer students admitted for fall 2015, there will be several one-day orientation sessions offered throughout the summer, beginning in June and running through August.
-Sign up for a summer orientations will be available later this semester.
-Please check back for more details.
+For transfer students admitted for Spring 2017, there will be several one-day orientation sessions offered throughout the summer, beginning in December, 2016 and running through January, 2017.

 Regardless of your previous college experience, you will need time to learn the UMass Boston culture and transition into the community.
 Here is some more information about our Transfer Student Orientation: